Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 1. Bassadors Have an Extremely Keen Prey Drive

-Owing to their heritage from two hunting dog breeds, the usually laid-back Bassador can be prone to bouts of intense chasing and hunting when smaller prey animals are around.
-Unless you’ve given them appropriate training, they will often aggressively pursue squirrels, rabbits, cats, and other small animals as soon as they spot one.
+Owing to their heritage from two hunting dog breeds, the usually laid-back Bassador can be prone to intense chasing and hunting when smaller prey animals are around.
+Unless you’ve given them appropriate training, they will aggressively pursue squirrels, rabbits, cats, and other small animals as soon as they spot one.

 2. They Display a Trait Known as “Alarm Barking”